Iams Veterinary Formula Skin and Coat Dog Food is not rated due to its intentional therapeutic design.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Iams Veterinary Formulas Skin and Coat is a plant-based kibble using a limited amount of herring meal or kangaroo as its main sources of animal protein, thus earning the brand 2 stars.
+Iams Veterinary Formula Skin and Coat is a plant-based dry dog food using a modest amount of herring meal or kangaroo as its main source of animal protein.

 A Final Word